cepedus/cepedus.github.io/src/content/blog/background_tasks.md

 - We need to launch and track background tasks
 - We need to limit the amount of tasks in order not to overcharge the server
 - A failing task will not be handled by our mechanism, the tasks' states are handled elsewhere (retry/renew logic)
-- Using as few depencencies as possible
+- Using as few dependencies as possible

 We'll do that by defining: